Geoffrey Sumner (banker)

-Geoffrey Sumner (born 1953) is a British banker, non-executive director and an independent consultant.
+Geoffrey Sumner (born 1953) is a Scottish/English banker, non-executive director and an independent consultant.
 He is the former CEO, France and Belgium of Lloyds TSB (Lloyds Banking Group).

 Education

 Sumner qualified as an Associate of the Chartered Institute of Bankers in 1976(now The London Institute of Banking & Finance) and was elected to Fellowship in 2004.

-He is an Associate of the Association of Corporate Treasurers in the UK (1996) and a Fellow of the Chartered Banker Institute (2002).
+He is an Associate of the Association of Corporate Treasurers London, England (1996) and a Fellow of the Chartered Banker Institute, Scotland (2002).

+He holds the République Française Diplôme d’ Études en langue française 1er Degré (2001).